MauricioGM95/BEM-FEM-BEM_Coupling_with_Tangent_Hiperbolic/README.md

 After generating the .pqr files, the code Creation_of_Surface_Meshes_General.ipynb is used to generate the surface meshes of each solute.

-Then generating the surface meshes, the code Creation_of_Volumetric_Meshes_General.ipynb is used to generate the volumetric meshes of each solute.
+Then of generating the surface meshes, the code Creation_of_Volumetric_Meshes_General.ipynb is used to generate the volumetric meshes of each solute.

-Finally, once the volumetric meshes, the code Creation_Alpha_files_General.ipynb must be executed to generate the text files of the alpha geometric parameter of each solute to work with the variable permittivity model.
+Finally with the volumetric meshes, the code Creation_Alpha_files_General.ipynb must be executed to generate the text files of the alpha geometric parameter of each solute to work with the variable permittivity model.

 Pendiente
 1 Hacer el README